 Rather, the tax cut emerged because in the United States, unlike in the rest of the advanced industrial world, progressive policies are not embedded within a larger political economy that is favorable to business.
 Since the end of World War II, many European nations have combined strong social protections with policies to stimulate economic growth such as lower taxes on capital and less regulation on businesses than in the US.
 Meanwhile, the US emerged from World War II with high taxes on capital and some of the strongest regulations on business in the industrial world.
 This adversarial political economy, argues Prasad, could not survive the economic crisis of the 1970s.
 She suggests that taking inspiration from the European progressive policies embedded in market-promoting political economy could serve to build an American economy that works better for the many not the few.

-This will be Monica’s second Zelizer award — she also won it in 2013 for her great book The Land of Too Much.
+This will be Professor Prasad’s second Zelizer award — she firstly won it in 2013 for her great book The Land of Too Much.
 Cheers!!

 The past Zelizer Best Book Award recipients: